 And after a while of being sober I'd still feel these shitty emotions (obviously, because life's like that) but I wouldn't rail so strongly against them.
-I'd still be GRUMPY STRESSED PISSED OFF MODDY GLUM and ANGSTY but I would be better at controlling myself and I'd sort of accept them for what they were and know they'd go eventually.
+I'd still be GRUMPY, STRESSED, PISSED OFF, MODDY, GLUM and ANGSTY but I would be better at controlling myself and I'd sort of accept them for what they were and know they'd go eventually.

+And it's made a difference.
 It's very subtle but it's lovely.
 It's compassion.
 I don't try to rationalise or justify or explain away or anything quite so much.
 I just feel the SHITTY HORRIBLE MOOD but also feel kindly towards myself for feeling in a funk.
 I have compassion towards myself for whatever events have generated this mood.
 I don't try to minimise it or make it go away, nor do I deny it and tell myself it doesn't matter and I should harden up.